TwilioDevEd/on-demand-superclass/README.md

 ## Workshops

-We hope you feel **inspired to build** and that you complete your journey knowing how to get started developing and continuing learning on the Twilio platform!
+We hope your adventures leaves you **inspired to build** and knowing how to get started developing as well as how to continue learning on the Twilio platform!

 ### Twilio SendGrid 101: An Introduction to Sending Transactional Email